mercerism/lore/README.txt

 ./src/ (src) directory for lore toolchain code.
 Automated tests are in the ./test/ (test) directory.

-To use this Lore toolchain, you will need some version of node.js.
+To use this Lore toolchain, you will need some version of node.js. lore2html is the most commonly used Lore-related tool; see https://mercerism.github.io/lore/01_lore2html.html (the lore2html guide) for more information.

 To test the tools, cd into the test directory and type make.
 To build the documentation, cd into the docs directory and type make.
 Assuming the